Mujadid13/golan-app/README.md

 # Project Documentation

+## ⚠️ Important Notice
+If the website takes too long to respond, simply refresh the page, and it should work.

 ## Overview
 This project involves deploying applications to Azure Kubernetes Service (AKS) using Helm charts, managed with Terraform for infrastructure provisioning, and CI/CD pipelines via Jenkins for streamlined deployment processes.